talyssonoc/structure/README.md

 ## Validation

-An `isValid()` method will be added to the prototype of structures, this method will validate the structure based on its schema.
-If `isValid()` returns `false`, a property called `errors` will be added to the structure instance, an array of validation errors.
+An `validate()` method will be added to the prototype of structures, this method will validate the structure based on its schema.
+The method will return an object with the property `valid` (with the value `true` if it's valid, and `false` if invalid).
+If `valid` is `false` the returned object will also have a property `errors`, with an array of validation errors.

 Validations require you to use the complete type descriptor: